-Now, Masada is a UNESCO World Heritage Site and one of the most popular tourist attractions in Israel.
+Now, Masada is a UNESCO World Heritage Site and one of the most popular tourist sites in Israel.

 There is a Visitor Center at the base of Masada.
 This is where entrance tickets are purchased.
 Entrance tickets cost NIS 31 for adults and NIS 17 for children.